Atlas-OS/docs/docs/getting-started/installation.md

     1. Choose your edition of Windows
     <!-- --8<-- [end:reinstalling] -->
-        - For Atlas, we strongly recommend and officially support Windows Pro, with **Windows Home not being officially supported.** See our page on [Windows Editions](../install-faq/windows-editions.md) for more information
+        - For Atlas, we strongly recommend and officially support Windows Pro, with **Windows Home not being officially supported.** See our page on [supported Windows versions](../install-faq/windows-version-support.md#which-windows-editions) for more information
     <!-- --8<-- [start:reinstalling1] -->

     1. Accept the license agreement and click **Custom: Install Windows only (advanced)**